 Dr. Weisler earned his MA in Speech Communications from Case Western Reserve University and his PhD from Stanford University in Linguistics.
 He has been a Sloan Post-doctoral fellow in Cognitive Science and has served as Director of the Teagle Assessment Scholars Program for the Center of Inquiry in the Liberal Arts.
 His research has centered on the interface between syntax and semantics in the framework of generative grammar.
 With other colleagues at Hampshire College and The University of Massachusetts he is co-author of the first textbook on Cognitive Science and is lead author of an Introduction to Linguistics issued in both text and interactive digital formats.

-Dr. Behmand currently serves as Assistant Provost at Dominican University of California.
+Dr. Behmand currently serves as Associate Provost at Dominican University of California.
 She earned her MA and PhD in English and American Studies at the University of Dusseldorf, Germany, with minors in Medieval Studies and Political Science.
 She has been teaching in Dominican’s Department of Literature & Languages since 2007, with an affinity for specialty courses on 19th century women’s literature, Gothic novels, and world literature.
 In January of 2010, she was elected by her students as Dominican’s Teacher of the Year.
 During her tenure at Dominican, she has held a number of administrative positions: Director of Faculty Development, founding Director of First Year Experience "Big History," and Director of the General Education program.
 Dr. Behmand has published and presented widely on medieval Persian epics and passion plays, Big History pedagogy, curricular revision and faculty development.
 She is the creator and co-editor of the forthcoming book Teaching Big History to be published by UC Press in August 2014.